jsrpy/Deployment/README.md

 This repo contains guided examples of deploying Python applications via multiple ways.

 ## 1. Flask
-Flask is a micro-framework for deploying Python apps in a straight-forwarded manner.
+Flask is a micro-framework for deploying Python apps in a straight-forward manner.

 You can install flask by pip: